TikTok's ‘333’ Method Is Proof That A Small Wardrobe Still Has Endless Outfit Combinations

 AdvertisementADVERTISEMENT

 Enter: the '333' method.
-Coined by TikToker and self-proclaimed fashion girlie, Rachel Spencer (@rachspeed), the '333' method challenges you to select nine items from your wardrobe (specifically, three tops, three bottoms, and three pairs of shoes) and create as many outfits as you can, using only these items.
+Coined by TikTok creator and self-proclaimed fashion girlie, Rachel Spencer (@rachspeed), the '333' method challenges you to select nine items from your wardrobe (specifically, three tops, three bottoms, and three pairs of shoes) and create as many outfits as you can, using only these items.

 @rachspeed Replying to @specialdakota another one!! this time i did an oversized blazer, pointy toe boots, cardigans and more to mix it up #tryon #falloutfits #fitcheck ♬ This Will Be (An Everlasting Love) - Natalie Cole

-Her videos have already racked up 679K video views, with many commenters asking for more videos with different colour and style combinations, and noting that this method will help them to find fun new ways to wear their existing clothes.
+Her videos have already racked up nearly 700,000 views, with many commenters asking for more videos with different color and style combinations, and noting that this method will help them to find fun new ways to wear their existing clothes.

 You might think that nine items couldn't possibly create more than a week's worth of outfits, but the results are pretty impressive.
 In one video, Spencer manages to create 19 different outfit combinations with her selected nine pieces, proving that even the smallest of wardrobes still offer plenty of options to spice up your outfits for day and night.